telerik/xaml-docs/controls/radcarousel/using-radcarouselpanel/events.md

 * __TopContainerChanged__: Occurs when Telerik.Windows.Controls.RadCarouselPanel.TopContainer property is changed.
 The TopContainer property returns the container that has the largest ZIndex.
 This event will be called, either changing the items via mouse or keyboard left and right / up and down arrow keys.

-* __SelectedIsTopItem__: Occurs when [selected is top item].
+* __SelectedIsTopItem__: Occurs when the selected element is the top item.
 This event will be called only when the selected item is changed.

 * __IsAnimatingChanged__:  Occurs when Telerik.Windows.Controls.RadCarouselPanel.IsAnimating property is changed.